MLB Network Press Release

 On running around the field to thank the fans after breaking the streak:

 It was a World Series-sort of atmosphere in that game.
 All of a sudden...you start to see some people you know...This massive celebration became very personal very quickly.
 As I went around, I wanted to touch as many people as I could...As I went around, the pace got slower and slower and slower, and [I] really started to enjoy that moment.

 On making eye contact with his father after breaking the record:

 That was the most emotional part of the whole thing. ...
 He wanted to be up in the skybox so I didn't get a chance to speak any words to him, but when [I] actually caught eyes and looked at him, a million words were going back-and-forth. ...
 Dad was from the old school, maybe it's his generation where he didn't express himself in terms of love out loud.
 He just showed it. ...
 Looking up ... it was an expression of love that we communicated in that brief period of time. ...
 It's still emotional to this day.

 About MLB Network:

-MLB Network is the ultimate television destination for baseball fans, featuring the Emmy Award-winning MLB Tonight, live games, including Postseason telecasts, original programming, highlights, and insights and analysis from the best in the business, including Bob Costas, Peter Gammons, Jim Kaat, Al Leiter and Harold Reynolds.
-MLB Network debuted on January 1, 2009 as the largest launch in cable television history and is currently distributed in approximately 70 million homes throughout the U.S. and Puerto Rico.
-For more information and to find MLB Network in your area, go to www.mlbnetwork.com.
+MLB Network is the ultimate television destination for baseball fans, featuring the multiple Emmy Award-winning MLB Tonight, live regular season and Postseason game telecasts, original programming, highlights, and insights and analysis from the best in the business, including Bob Costas, Peter Gammons, Jim Kaat, Al Leiter and Harold Reynolds.
+MLB Network debuted on January 1, 2009 in a record-setting 50 million homes and is currently distributed in approximately 70 million homes throughout the U.S., Canada and Puerto Rico.
+For more information and to find MLB Network in your area, go to www.MLBNetwork.com.